 - Notice of Assessment from the Canada Revenue Agency (CRA)

 I include the Notices of Assessment (NOA) issued to me by the Canada Revenue Agency (CRA) within the last two (2) years and I authorize IRCC to verify this information with the Canada Revenue Agency – Check this box only if you are providing your Notices of Assessment.
 You should provide them as it helps IRCC verify your employment records listed in Section C and makes the processing of your application smoother.

 - History of entries into Canada

-Section F – Declaration of Applicant
+Section G of the PR Card Application – Declaration of Applicant

 In this section you have read the terms of the application and, if you agree to them, and then sign and date the form.
 Post-dating this application will not help you meet the Residency Obligation.
 Neither will stale-dating the application.
 If your application has been completed but has been sitting around for a while, complete a new one instead of submitting the old one.

 - This declaration covers the information that I have provided on this form and all the information submitted with my application for a Permanent Resident Card as well as the attached accompanying documents – By signing Section F,